| Jerome Studios ~ Branches Everywhere |

 is listed as a professional photographer with (already) studios

-the top of the studio list on the reverse of the cabinet card,
+Studio addresses can be seen in the list on the reverse of the

 |||